akakura with orange tubular flowers for the tūī

 Main Threats

-None significant – this species is common and widespread.
-Localised threats include habitat loss from land development, browsing by introduced mammals, and competition from invasive weeds.
+No significant threats as this species is common and widespread.
+Localised risks include habitat loss from land development, browsing by introduced mammals, and competition from invasive weeds.

 Population

-Akakura is a small, open shrub or tree with spectacular, tubular, bright orange flowers in spring and summer.
-The only member of the Gesneriaceae family native to New Zealand, often called the New Zealand gloxinia because of its resemblance to cultivated gloxinia.
-Flowers are rich in nectar and are pollinated by tūī and bellbirds.
+A small, open shrub or tree with spectacular, tubular, bright orange flowers in spring and summer.
+The only Gesneriaceae member native to New Zealand.
+Often called New Zealand gloxinia due to its resemblance to cultivated gloxinia.
+Flowers are rich in nectar and pollinated by tūī and bellbirds.

 Conservation Status